 - In FY 2022, DASH is planning to implement the new 2022 Alexandria Transit Vision (ATV) Plan network, which is the first major step towards the final 2030 ATV Plan.
 As shown in Section 5-3, the new 2022 network features a series of frequent, all-day routes running along key corridors that will provide a significant increase in access to useful transit for most Alexandria residents.
 The network was adopted by the ATC Board of Directors in December 2019 and will be included in the FY 2022 Transit Development Plan (TDP) and will be taken under consideration by City Council as part of the FY 2022 city budget approval process. - Between FY 2022 and FY 2030, DASH is planning to implement the 2030 ATV Plan Network.
-As shown in Section 5-3, these recommendations include route realignments in West Alexandria and major frequency and span improvements. - Free Transfers to/from Metrorail.
-DASH is working with WMATA and City staff on a potential fare policy change to allow free transfers to/from Metrorail in the near future. - No additional fare changes for FY 2022 or beyond are being proposed at this time.
+As shown in Section 5-3, these recommendations include route realignments in West Alexandria and major frequency and span improvements.
+Two corridors - Eisenhower Avenue and Duke Street - have been identified as the top priorities among the 2030 changes in the hopes that they can be implemented by FY 2024 - FY 2025. - No additional fare changes for FY 2022 or beyond are being proposed at this time.